Roman baths & Aquaduct

 The baths are free to enter and from the summer season of 2018 a life guard with defibrillator has been assigned to the baths (1st July- 15th September only)

-Due to the increasing popularity of the Casares Roman Baths during the summer holiday period (25.000 reported in July, August, September 2017) , for the months of July and August, and the first half of September , from 12 midday until 19.00 there will be a limited allocation of 24 tickets an hour.
-The free tickets are available form the information kiosk near the baths, from Casa de Blas Infante in the village of Casares, or in advance online from Ticketea.
+Due to the increasing popularity of the Casares Roman Baths during the summer holiday periods of July and August, and the first half of September, from 12 midday until 19.00 there was a limited allocation of 24 tickets an hour.
+The free tickets were available form the information kiosk near the baths, from Casa de Blas Infante in the village of Casares.
 This allocation is only for swimming access to the original baths and not the river pools or picnic area.
+The baths were closed to swimming in 2020.

 Alongside the road between the coast and the baths you will see a 100m long surviving stretch of an aqueduct reputed to be of Roman origin.
 It does not span the whole valley but was used to drive a large water wheel as part of a mill complex.
 A rustic cottage now stands on the foundations of the Roman/Moorish mill house.
 Roman brick can be seen through the structure.
 Water to power the mill was almost certainly channeled off by aqueducts at the Roman baths which kept the water elevated until it reached the mill.